rita-barbosa/LAPR4-2324/docs/sb_us_1005/readme.md

 **Dependencies/References:**

+This functionality has a dependency on [_US G007_](../us_g007) that pertains to the authentication and authorization for all users and functionalities.
-This functionality has a dependency on [_US 2002_](../sb_us_2002) since the data to be imported is going to be processed first by the Application File Bot.
+Furthermore, this functionality has a dependency on [_US 2002_](../sb_us_2002) since the data to be imported is going to be processed first by the Application File Bot.

 **Client Clarifications:**

 > **Question:** Regarding the criteria for listing applications: Should the ongoing applications appear, or the
 > applications made in the past can be included?
-> Can any applications appear or only the ones that have been accepted?
-What information should be displayed for
+Can any applications appear or only the ones that have been accepted?
-> each application?
+> What information should be displayed for each application?
 >
 > **Answer:** As stated in the US description, all applications for a job opening should be listed.
 > It makes sense to display all applications, regardless of their status.
 > Therefore, for each application, the candidate and the status of their application should be identified.

+> **Question:** The list should contain applications that haven't concluded all the selecting process defined for the
+> Job Opening setup?
+If so, the list should contain the state/phase of each application?
+>
+> **Answer:** The selecting/recruitment process ends only in the "end", so the first questions doesn't make much sense.
+> For the second question, makes sense to include the application state, so the Customer Manager is able to understand
+> which applications were rejected for not have the right requirements.

 ## 3. Analysis